 The Holding Company's Board of Directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Director's report and Management Discussion and Analysis but does not include the standalone financial statements, consolidated financial statements and our auditors' report thereon.
+The other information comprises the information included in the Director's report and Management Discussion and Analysis but does not include the standalone financial statements, consolidated financial statements and our auditor's reports' thereon.